-Native Americans considered a great honor to possess a totem pole.
+Native Americans considered it a great honor to possess a totem pole.
 The important families of the tribe were divided into totemic groups with different house totem poles.

-According to Native Americans beliefs, a person is associated with an ‘animal-guide’, that gives wisdom, guides a person both spiritually and physically and helps to make important life decisions.
+According to Native Americans' beliefs, a person is associated with an ‘animal-guide’, that gives wisdom, guides a person both spiritually and physically, and helps to make important life decisions.
 People named themselves after an ancestor, who in one of the hero legends had a special relationship with an animal carved on the totem.

 For example, there were Bear people with bear symbols on their houses and clothing and several others like Cannibal Spirit people, Beaver people Killer Whale people, Salmon people.

 The totem poles were carved out of gigantic red cedar trees (“Thuja plicata“), found mainly on the Pacific Northwest Coast of North America.
-Sometimes, the totem poles were even 60 feet high and could take up to three years to carve and paint in black, red, blue, green and white colors made from mixing of clay, copper, berries, shells, and bark.
+Sometimes, the totem poles were even 60 feet high and could take up to three years to carve and paint in black, red, blue, green, and white colors made from mixing of clay, copper, berries, shells, and bark.

 The totem poles were historical monuments with great social meaning.
 They preserved ancient customs and helped to keep the memory of the old stories and old beliefs.
 They have long kept the tradition of the Native American tribes - alive.